wwwenjie/react-starter/README.md

 ## Running the tests

 It's recommended to use TDD to develop.
-You can run `yarn watch:test` to start a watching test.
+You can run `pnpm watch:test` to start a watching test.
 When you add/edit common components, it is recommended to write tests for them.

 ## CI/CD